var—a symbol.

 let*

-, but the bindings of variables
+is similar to let, but the bindings of variables

 are performed sequentially rather than in parallel.